ahmet-umut/covertovert/code/README.md

 - *Protocol Field Manipulation:* Uses the CD flag in DNS packets for encoding and decoding bits of information.
 - *Custom Encoding and Decoding:* Supports configurable encoding and decoding dictionaries for flexible bit transmission.
 - *Random Binary Message Generation:* Dynamically generates a random binary message of specified length.
-- *Logging:* Logs transmitted and received messages for verification and analysis.
+- *Logging:* Logs binary representations as strings of "0" and "1"'s (characters) transmitted and received messages for verification and analysis.
-- *Performance Measurement:* Calculates and reports the covert channel capacity in bits per second.
+- *Performance Measurement:* Calculates and reports the covert channel capacity in bits per second in the send() function call.

 ## Code Description